ASFOpenSARlab/opensarlab-cluster/README.md

 1. Create an User Role (jupyter-hub-build)
 1. Create a Build Pipeline
-1. Run the Pipeline
 1. Add build step to pipeline and rerun
-1. Handle any issues that might arise

 ### Create an User Role